RubemAZ/login-register/README.md

-# A simple register and login page using PHP and Mysql
+# Register and login page using PHP and Mysql